smallk/smallk.github.io/pages_documentation_installation.md

 		export PATH=/usr/local/smallk/bin:$PATH
 [--back to top--](#top)

-**5.** To test the installation, at the command line, assuming the $PATH variable has been set as above, run
+**5.** To test the installation at the command line, assuming the $PATH variable has been set as above, run

 		nmf